Vape, Kyoto

 It’s not Olivia Newton-John and John Travolta’s Grease.

-It’s a clever, over-the-top parody that brilliantly sends up the 1978 movie’s sexist tropes, teen angst and its adult cast, while shooting zingers at Scientology, Pulp Fiction and Xanadu.
+It’s a clever, over-the-top parody that brilliantly sends up the 1978 movie’s sexist tropes, teen angst and adult cast, while shooting zingers at Scientology, Pulp Fiction and Xanadu.
 There’s even a brief musical nod to West Side Story.
 In short, Vape is a sharp, quick-witted comedy that employs Grease’s soundtrack, but with all new lyrics.

 In an era desperate for laughs, Vape is 90-minutes of nonstop laughter.
 And the cast, from a pitch-perfect Lara Strong (Sandy) and Scott Silagy (a scene-stealing Danny), to its first-rate ensemble, Vape is smoking.
 Slee (a delightfully snarky Rizzo) is now dealing with menopause, not a pregnancy scare — an inside joke, as Stockard Channing was 33 when she played the role.